digihunch/korthweb/manual/README.md

-## (Manually) Deploy Orthanc with Istio Ingress
+# Deploy Orthanc the manual way

+In this instruction, we deploy Orthanc manually.
+Use this instruction only if you need to troubleshoot or understand the deployment details.
+Otherwise, for automated deployment, use other [options](https://github.com/digihunch/korthweb/blob/main/README.md).

-This instruction is tested on Minikube but should work on any K8s cluster.
-It is based on Istio 1.12.1
+The steps were tested on Minikube but should work on any K8s cluster.
 ### Install Minikube and Istio

-#### Install Minikube
+To start, we can install Minikube and configure a load balancer using Metal LB
 ```sh
 minikube start --memory=12288 --cpus=6 --kubernetes-version=v1.20.2 --nodes 3 --container-runtime=containerd --driver=hyperkit --disk-size=150g
 minikube addons enable metallb
 minikube addons configure metallb
 ```
+The last command prompt for the load balancer's IP address range.
+For example, we can specify 192.168.64.16 - 192.168.64.23 as IPs for load balancers.
+Then we can isntall Istio.

 There are two approaches provided to install Istio.
-Files required in both approaches are located in the *[istio](https://github.com/digihunch/korthweb/tree/main/manual/istio)* directory.
-Choose one of the approaches below to complete istio installation.
+The files required are located in the *[istio](https://github.com/digihunch/korthweb/tree/main/manual/istio)* directory.

-#### Approach 1.
+#### Option 1.
 Install Istio using Overlay file
-Put in the IP address range for load balancer, for example: 192.168.64.16 - 192.168.64.23.
  Then install istio using istioctl with the overlay file.

 ```sh
 istioctl install -f overlay.yaml -y --verify
 ```
 The overlay file includes specifications required for this instruction, such as ports.
 The stdout may report "no Istio installation found" which is not a concern.

-#### Approach 2.
+#### Option 2.
 Install Istio using Helm Chart
-There are a number of Helm [Charts](https://artifacthub.io/packages/search?org=istio) for Istio components and they can be added to repo list:
+As of late 2021 Istio supports using Helm Chart for installation.
+There are a number of Helm [Charts](https://artifacthub.io/packages/search?org=istio) for Istio components and they should be added to repo list first:
 ```sh
 helm repo add istio https://istio-release.storage.googleapis.com/charts
 helm repo update